 The distribution of preferences was conducted on Monday, 14 March.
+There was no request for a recount.
 The result of the election was declared on Tuesday, 15 March 2022.
 Count reports are available on the NSW Electoral Commission's website.